jamestucker1988/form-project2-microverse-curriculum/README.md

 Give a ⭐️ if you like this project!
 ​
 ## Acknowledgments
-- Hat tip to anyone whose code was used
-- Inspiration
+- Our Stand-Up Teams
-- etc
+- Microverse TSE's
 ​
 ## �� License
 ​
-This project is [MIT](lic.url) licensed.
+This project is [MIT](LICENSE.txt) licensed.